apache/cloudstack-documentation/source/developersguide/alloc.rst

 *com.cloud.vm.VirtualMachineProfile vmProfile*

-VirtualMachineProfile describes one virtual machine.
-This allows the adapters like Allocators to process the information in the virtual machine and make determinations on what the virtual machine profile should look like before it is actually started on the hypervisor.
+VirtualMachineProfile describes one Instance.
+This allows the adapters like Allocators to process the information in the virtual machine and make determinations on what the Instance profile should look like before it is actually started on the hypervisor.

 HostAllocators can make use of the following information present in the
 VirtualMachineProfile:

--  The ServiceOffering that specifies configuration like requested CPU speed, RAM etc necessary for the guest VM.
+-  The ServiceOffering that specifies configuration like requested CPU speed, RAM etc necessary for the Guest Instance.

--  The VirtualMachineTemplate, the template to be used to start the VM.
+-  The VirtualMachineTemplate, the Template to be used to start the Instance.

 *com.cloud.deploy.DeploymentPlan plan*

 DeploymentPlan should specify:

--  dataCenterId: The data center the VM should deploy in
+-  dataCenterId: The data center the Instance should deploy in

--  podId: The pod the Vm should deploy in; null if no preference
+-  podId: The pod the Instance should deploy in; null if no preference

--  clusterId: The cluster the VM should deploy in; null if no preference
+-  clusterId: The cluster the Instance should deploy in; null if no preference

--  poolId: The storage pool the VM should be created in; null if no preference
+-  poolId: The storage pool the Instance should be created in; null if no preference

 *com.cloud.host.Host.Type type*

-Type of the Host needed for this guest VM.
+Type of the Host needed for this Guest Instance.
 Currently com.cloud.host.Host.Type interface defines the following Host types:

 -  Storage